Africa's mental health crisis: A silent drain on workers? – DW – 10/18/2024

 Cynthia Kodowu, a Ghanaian human resources specialist, told DW that she gives her workers some stark words of advice about protecting their mental health in the workplace.

 "I say to my staff and to all other people that the money you're chasing, for which reason you don't want to take that break?
-If you do exit today, it's not going to be paid to you in the cemetery in any case," said Cynthia Kodowu, a Ghanaian human resources specialist.
+If you do exit today, it's not going to be paid to you in the cemetery in any case," she says.

 Her warning is backed by worrying statistics about the state of people's mental health across Africa.